About Kamilla Milligan

 Writing, on the other hand, is both a way of making sense of myself and the world, and also the ultimate creative endeavour.
 I love editorial iterations that lead to clarity, moments of inspiration when two ideas merge into one, and the thrill of finding the perfect connection between one scene and the next.
 Once I’ve created something (and leaving aside fears about how it will be received), I want to share what I’ve created with others.

 I started writing for children after my daughter was born.
-Immersed in books with her, I finally had the courage to try writing something for other readers.
+Immersed in books with her, I finally had the courage to try writing for others.
 My family and our home continue to inspire my writing, and their support is a huge part of how and why I write.

 In addition to reading and writing, I enjoy walking, hiking, gardening, and learning about herbs and plants.
 I’m an enthusiastic beginner in a range of handwork techniques—needle felting, knitting, weaving.
 I’m grateful for creativity in all its forms, including in parenting and partnership.